 This test is an alternative to the liver biopsy to assess the level of liver damage.
 The Fibroscan is usually combined with other liver biochemical blood tests to better gauge liver damage.
 The Fibroscan is replacing the liver biopsy since it is a painless procedure unlike the liver biopsy and there is not a risk of complications.

 Liver biopsies are done to evaluate the severity of inflammation, the amount of fibrosis or scarring, and general health of the liver.
-A biopsy may be used to help the patient and medical provider decide if treatment with antivirals is needed.
-Serial biopsies are used to assess disease progression over time.
 The most common procedure is called a percutaneous (through the skin) liver biopsy, in which the skin and muscle near the liver are numbed and a needle is quickly inserted into the liver to draw out a specimen.
 Many people fear this procedure, but complications are rare.
 If you are anxious, ask your physician for a mild tranquilizer prior to your biopsy and for pain medication afterward.

 Experimental Noninvasive Fibrosis Tests: